Northern Ohio Dressage Association

 NODA came into being mainly as an educational organization at a time when dressage was still largely a mystery in the Cleveland area (as it was in much of the United States).
 The initial formative meeting of NODA took place at Red Raider Camp in response to a letter written by Joan Rapp, with personalized notes exhorting people to give dressage a try.
 Red Raider Camp became a center of dressage interest by virtue of the influence of Emmy Temple, Suzanne Jones, Dale Lappert, Lynn Fry and Gail Patton.
 They, along with Joan Rapp, who became the founding president of NODA, were instructors at Red Raider at the time.
 The organization held early meetings both at Red Raider and the Chagrin Falls Library.

 Schooling Shows were held at area stables with one or two people running the show.
 They took “the box” of show supplies to the show site.
 Together with the judge, this skeleton crew managed the show with anywhere from 12 to 60 rides.
 Today NODA offers a popular Schooling Shows Series each year with Championship Show.
-Most of our schooling shows now have two or three competition rings, and often more than 120 rides!
+Most of our schooling shows now have two competition rings, and often more than 70 rides.

-Recognized Shows NODA hosts and organizes two popular Recognized Shows each summer.
+Recognized Shows NODA hosts and organizes two popular 1-day Recognized Shows each summer.
 They are certified by the U.S. Equestrian Federation and the U.S. Dressage Federation.
-The shows have three to four rings of competition and draw riders from around the United States.

 Education NODA is an educational organization.
 We have sponsored many clinics and workshops.
 The first one was presented by Lockie Richards in the fall of 1969, followed by one given by Emmy Temple in the spring of 1971.
 Since then we have had many others including Hans Moeller, Bodo Hangan, Violet Hopkins, Jean Froisard, Jessica Ransenhausen, Carol Grant, Gabor Foltenyi, Terry Ciotti-Gallo and Major Anders Lindgren (NODA hosted five USDF Instructor Seminars with Major Lindgren in the early 1990s).
 During NODA’s 44 years, other educational programs have been held for members and non-members alike.
 NODA has sponsored USDF “L” Programs, USDF Adult Camps, the Region 2 USDF/Premier Dressage Adult Clinic with Walter Zettl, and USDF Instructor/Trainer Certification Program.